W15: Eso queda donde el diablo dejó los calzones. - behaviorengineering.ai

 Why the devil, why the underwear

-The saying is not just about distance; it is about a place so bleak that even the devil finds it inhospitable.
+The location is so bleak that even the devil finds it inhospitable.
 He didn’t just pass through; he bailed and left his clothes behind.
 That detail of abandoned clothing turns a simple distance into a story of a place that defeated even a figure of supernatural endurance.

 But why: